zepcerqueira/lab-dw-pandas/README.md

 ## Getting Started

-Complete the challenges in the `src` directory.
+Complete the challenges in the `Jupyter Notebook` file.
 Follow the instructions and add your code and explanations as necessary.

 ## Submission